Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Warehouse_Sync.md

 ## User-Defined Python

-This node helps to sync tables from Benchling warehouse to Ganymede data lake.
+This node helps to sync tables from Benchling warehouse to Ganymede datalake.
 A dataframe is constructed with the following columns

 - schema: str